rhysnewell/rosella/README.md

 handles calls to UMAP and HDBSCAN.
 Rosella aims to be as user friendly as possible with multiple usage modes and installation methods.

+Please note that Rosella is under active development with new commits often providing much improved results.
+If you would like the most up to date version of Rosella please pull the code from `dev` branch.
+Hopefully releases will stabilise very soon.

 # Index
 1. [Installation](#installation)
     - [Conda installation](#option-1-conda)